Last updated April 19, 2018

 Vanuatu residency could be a good fit for someone who wants a tax haven residency that is off the grid.
 I’ll bet 99% of people couldn’t even find Vanuatu on a map, fun as it is to say.
 Many people might think you were just making it up.

-While being from a country with poor name recognition may not work for all, it is a great flag to plant for those seeking privacy and a life away from bankrupt governments and their madness.
+While being from a country with poor name recognition may not work for all, it is a great flag to plant for those seeking privacy and a life of freedom.

-To determine the best location for you to plant your flags, contact me and I’ll see if I may be of help.
+To determine the best country for you to plant your flags, contact me and I’ll see if I may be of help.